 “If you threaten to take your business elsewhere, they’re usually going to listen,” Arnold says.
 “They’re hurting financially, and they don’t want to lose your business.”

-Bankrate can help you find a balance-transfer deal based on your credit rating.
+Bankrate experts can help you find balance transfer credit card deals based on your credit rating.

 Use balance transfers to your advantage, especially if you can qualify for a zero-percent or low-interest rate offer.
 But make sure you understand how balance transfer fees work and how long an introductory rate lasts.